timocafe/lava/README.md

 ## Disclaimer

 I have not conducted a formal study on the efficiency of this generator, nor do I understand the influence of SHA256 on the randomness quality.
-Therefore, there is no guarantee whatsoever regarding the mathematical quality of the random numbers generated.
+Therefore, there is no guarantee whatsoever regarding the mathematical quality of the random numbers generated..